seanode/seanode.github.io/_posts/2013-05-10-may-meetup-slides-nodejs-in-production.md

 And here's the embedded view:

 <div class="embed">
-  <iframe src="http://www.slideshare.net/slideshow/embed_code/20880870" width="427" height="356" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen">&nbsp;</iframe>
+  <iframe src="http://www.slideshare.net/slideshow/embed_code/20880870" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen">&nbsp;</iframe>
 </div>

 <!-- more start -->

 ## See you next time!

-We are extremely excited with the group turnout for the May 8th event, and looking for sponsors and speakers for our future events.
+The group's turnout for the May 8th event was fantastic - let's keep things going!
+We are looking for **speakers** and additional **sponsors** for future events.
 Please contact us via email [{{site.author.email}}](mailto:{{site.author.email}}) or send a tweet our way at [@{{site.author.twitter}}](https://twitter.com/{{ site.author.twitter }}).